drfloob/epgpb/README.md

 ## To use this with rebar:

  * declare epgpb as a dependency of your application,
- * define your poolboy/epgsql environment config on the epgpb application,
+ * define your poolboy/epgsql configuration for the `epgpb` application,
- * `rebar get-deps compile`
+ * run `rebar get-deps compile`, and
- * start the epgpb application.
+ * run erl and start the epgpb application.

 ## To build and run the example:

-First, you need to modify your pg_hba.conf to include the line:
+The example requires a dummy user and database.
+To allow the example user to login, you need to modify your pg_hba.conf to include the
+line:

 ```
 local   db1     db1     password
 ```

-Then we must setup the example database and role (both "db1").
+To setup the example database and role (both "db1").

 ```bash
 cd example